 The royal toddler took centre stage but his great grandmother was guest of honour at a tea party which, by royal tradition since the Queen’s childhood, usually involves the children eating jam sandwiches made in the shape of an old penny.
 The 88-year-old monarch stayed for just under an hour at the party inside the Duke and Duchess of Cambridge’s 21-room apartment at Kensington Palace.

 Inside elegant Apartment 1a, the guests showered the infant Prince with presents during a two-hour party that spanned the exact minute of his birth – 4.24pm on July 22 last year.

 Prince Charles and Camilla were unable to attend because they are carrying out official duties in Scotland.
 But the Duke and Duchess of Rothesay (as they are titled in that country) did receive birthday presents for the young Prince.
-Below you see Charles with a giant red squirrel presented to him on behalf of the Scottish Wildlife Trust, it is endangered and HRH was visiting a sanctuary for the animal.
-(Our thanks to Radio Tay News for tweeting this image!)

 The Duchess took part in Edinburgh International Fashion Festival activities today, making this a perfect gift.
 Scotland’s Harris Tweed textiles are renowned and the industry is experiencing a resurgence that is wonderful to see.